Code-Institute-Submissions/MS2-9/README.md

 I chose a simple clean font that matched the image I found with the text Use Your Brain! called 'Quicksand' to stay consistent with the overall look.

 The font colours are black, pink and blue which matches the colours of the images.
 The background colour is white.

+The victory popup appears when all the card pairs are matched.
+Initially it appeared on top of the card deck but decided to move it below the card deck so that the player could admire the cards when finished.
+I added a black border around it so it can be seen when the player finished the game.
+The font colours of the popup are also the pink and blue that are used in the heading and scoreboard to keep the overall look consistent.

 # Features Left to Implement